 MCLogo.jpg

 The Museum Collective is a consortium of music museum professionals that creates special exhibitions and programs for museums and cultural institutions around the country and Europe.
 The partners in the Collective have collaborated on a variety of exhibits over the past decade, with the most recent exhibit "Woody Guthrie: People Are the Song" debuting in 2022 at the Morgan Library in New York City.
-The Museum Collective's Deana McCloud and Bob Santelli are the curators of all current and upcoming exhibits at the Folk American Roots Hall of Fame.
+The Museum Collective's Deana McCloud is the curator of all current and upcoming exhibits at the Folk American Roots Hall of Fame.

 Deana McCloud is a co-founder of the Museum Collective, and a partner in the Folk Americana Roots Hall of Fame in Boston.
 From her career as the Founding Executive Director and Chief Curator of the Woody Guthrie Center and the former curator of music and programs for the Woody Guthrie Folk Festival, she brings a broad scope of knowledge about music history to honor the past, celebrate the present, and nurture the future.
 A former educator, McCloud serves on a variety of boards supporting social justice initiatives, musicians and the arts.